Effective: August 1, 2018

 If a Non-Tidal Product is enabled for Customer’s team, please be mindful of any Customer Data that will be shared with the third party provider and the purposes for which the provider requires access.
 We will not be responsible for any use, disclosure, modification or deletion of Customer Data that is transmitted to, or accessed by, a Non-Tidal Product.
 Check out our Help Center pages for more information.

 Certain optional features within the Tidal Migrations platform make use of third party services and present to you as a combined solution.
 Customer’s use of these services is an acceptance of the third party terms that govern these services, which are presented to you on first use.
-Current third party services are: (a) the source code analysis feature, which is governed by, and use of this feature is Customer’s acceptance of, Addendum A - CAST Hightlight Terms and Conditions.
+Current third party services are: (a) the source code analysis feature, which is governed by, and use of this feature is Customer’s acceptance of, Addendum A - CAST Hightlight Terms and Conditions; and (b) the database analysis feature, which is governed by, and use of this feature is Customer’s acceptance of, Addendum B - migVisor Terms and Conditions.

 Customer and Authorized Users